hoangvanphi2004/Filter/README.md

 python3 index.py keypoints
 ```
 ### Other features
-If you want to make any of the filter above floating, you can just add "floating-mask" to the end of the command, for example:
+If you want to make any of the filters above floating, you can just add "floating-mask" to the end of the command, for example:

 ```bash
 python3 index.py mask-filter floating-mask